marvinneugebauer/Master/README.md

 arXiv preprint arXiv:1907.10326 (2019).

 # Acknowledgments
-I would like to thank the creators of the Cityscapes dataset for their permission to use some of the images of their dataset in this repository.
+I would like to thank the creators of the Cityscapes dataset for their permission to use some of the images of that dataset in this repository.